justin1703/homeserver-ansible/README.md

 - Potentially lower power consumption
 - Better integration with Ansible

-The new setup runs natively on Debian and uses Docker containers for all modular services — lightweight, consistent, and easy to maintain.
+The new setup runs natively on Debian and uses Docker containers for modular services, resulting in a lightweight, consistent, and easy-to-maintain system.

 ---